-There are many ways to get involved at UUSS – these include interest groups, committees and councils.
+There are many ways to get involved at UUSS.
+These include interest groups, teams, and committees.

-A list of all of our groups, councils and committees with contact information may be found here:
+A list of all of our groups, teams, and committees with contact information may be found here:

 Evening Branch of the Women’s Alliance (EBWA)